ubc-library-rc/intro-git/content/03_sync.md

 This output lets us know where we are working (the main branch).
 We can also see that we have no changes to commit, and you'll find a copy of the "index.md" file in your GitHub "hello-world" repository.

-As mentioned earlier, synchronizing the local repository with its correponding remote repository involves merging the branches, specifically the main branches here.
+As mentioned earlier, synchronizing the local repository with its corresponding remote repository involves merging the branches, specifically the main branches here.
 If the local branch is ahead of the remote one, the merge command should proceed without conflicts.
-However, If you have added a readme file or license file to your GitHub repository, the commit on GitHub will be ahead of your latest commit on the local main branch.
+However, if you have added a README file or license file to your GitHub repository, the commit on GitHub will be ahead of your latest commit on the local main branch.
 In this case, you will need to pull the latest changes to synchronize the two repositories:

 ## Pulling changes

-When working with others or on multiple computers we need a way to pull all the remote changes back into our local repository.
+When working with others or on multiple computers, we need a way to pull all the remote changes back into our local repository.
 We can see how this works by adding a file to our GitHub repository, then "pulling" that change back to our computer.

 Near the bottom of the "hello-world" repository on GitHub, there is a button to "Add a README" file to your repository.
-Click the button, enter some text, then scroll to the bottom and click "Commit new file" (The default commit message will be "Create README.md", which is fine for our purposes).
+Click the button, enter some text, then scroll to the bottom and click "Commit new file" (the default commit message will be "Create README.md", which is fine for our purposes).

 It is good practice to add a README file briefly describing what the project is about.
-If the README is in the root directory GitHub will automatically display it like a cover page for your repository.
+If the README is in the root directory, GitHub will automatically display it like a cover page for your repository.
 {: .info}

-After adding a README on GitHub your local repository is out-of-sync with the remote repository.
+After adding a README on GitHub, your local repository is out of sync with the remote repository.
 Let's fix that by pulling the remote changes into the local repository with `git pull`.

 Input
 {: .label .label-green }
 ~~~
 $ git pull
 ~~~
+{: .shell-input}

 Output
 {: .label .label-yellow }